ukhsa-collaboration/standards-template/CONTRIBUTING.md

 # Contributing to UKHSA Organisational Standards

 Thank you for your interest in contributing to the UKHSA Organisational Standards!
-This repository contains standards, guidelines and best practices that define how we do engineering at UKHSA and what we expect from our teams and partners.
+This repository contains a template for creating standards documentation.

 ## Table of Contents